Hiking Boots are one of those things that you just need to spend some time learning about before you buy.

 Q1.
 I’m new to buying hiking boots, what should I look for in terms of functionality, etc.?

 That’s a big question 🙂 but one we’re glad you asked.
-Luckily one we have addressed in our hiking boots buying guide.
+Luckily, it’s one question we have addressed in our hiking boots buying guide.
 Check out that article for more detailed information on what to consider when buying hiking boots.

 Q2.
 There seem to be so many different types of hiking boots, can I not just buy one pair to cover all my hiking needs?

 Good question, and as with most things hiking gear related, it depends.
 If you are a regular hiker but you only hike over the same forest trails every time, then certainly, given that the weather conditions are not in extremes, it is very much possible to get one all round pair of hiking boots that will cover your needs.

 However, if you plan to do a lot of different types of hiking, then you may need more than one pair.

 To help illustrate this, I personally currently utilize two pairs of hiking boots and two pairs of trail shoes across the year.
 I also have a pair of hiking sandals, but I don’t really hike in those much.

 I will use my tough leather boots in later Autumn, across Winter into early Spring.

 They have a more rigid sole and are also crampon compatible so I can take them for certain hiking trips abroad, say if I will be hiking over a glacier or ice e.g. I am going to the Pyrnees in Spain soon, and need to utilize crampons.
 These boots are perfect for that.

 My other hiking boots, are a lighter more flexible pair, which I tend to use over late Spring across Summer into early Autumn.
 They’re lighter and are more flexible in the sole, so also nice for scrambling.